 Instructions to TGah Editor: Change this subclause as follows:

-An S1G STA may partition an MSDU or an MMPDU into multiple fragments as described in 9.5 (Fragmentation) and send the MPDUs resulting from the fragmentation of the MSDU or MMPDU as independent transmissions.

-An S1G STA indicates support of Fragment BA using the Fragment BA Support subfield of the S1G Capabilities Info field in the S1G Capabilities element.
+An S1G STA can partition an MSDU or an MMPDU into multiple fragments as described in 9.5 (Fragmentation) and send the MPDUs containing the fragments of the MSDU or of the MMPDU as independent transmissions.
+In this subclause a Fragment MPDU (F-MPDU) is an MPDU that contains a fragment of an MSDU or of an MMPDU.An S1G STA indicates support of Fragment BA using the Fragment BA Support subfield of the S1G Capabilities Info field in the S1G Capabilities element.
 An S1G STA shall set the Fragment BA Support subfield to 1 in S1G Capabilities element if the dot11FragmentBAOptionImplemented is true.
 Otherwise, the S1G STA shall set the Fragment BA Support subfield to 0.
 An S1G STA (known as the originator STA) with dot11FragmentBAOptionImplemented set to true sending frames to another S1G STA may use the Fragment BA procedure described in this section if it has received from the STA (known as the recipient STA) a frame that included an S1G Capabilities element with the Fragment BA Support subfield set to 1.
 Otherwise an S1G STA shall not use the Fragment BA procedure described in this section.
 Non-S1G STAs shall not use the Fragment BA procedure described in this section.

-An originator STA may send MPDUs containing an MSDU or MMPDU fragment and set the Ack policy of theMPDU to Block Ack.
-A recipient STA shall not send any frame as an immediate response to an MPDU containing an MSDU or MMPDU fragment with the Ack Policy of the MPDU set to Block Ack.
-An originator STA may solicit an immediate response following the MPDU that includes a fragment by setting the ACK Policy to Implicit Block Ack Request.
+An originator STA may send F-MPDUs and set the Ack Policy of the F-MPDU to Block Ack.
+A recipient STA shall not send any frame as an immediate response to an F-MPDU that has the Ack Policy equal to Block Ack.
+An originator STA may solicit an immediate response following an F-MPDU by setting the Ack Policy of the eliciting F-MPDU to Implicit Block Ack Request.

-The receiving STA that is the intended receiver of an MPDU, containing a fragment, with the Ack Policy set to Implicit Block Ack Request shall send an NDP BlockAck frame after a SIFS time, without regard of the idle/busy state of the medium.
+The receiving STA that is the intended receiver of an F-MPDUwith the Ack Policy equal to Implicit Block Ack Request shall send an NDP BlockAck frame after a SIFS time, without regard of the idle/busy state of the medium, that is:

+an NDP BlockAck (1 MHz) frame if the eliciting F-MPDU is either carried in a 1 MHz format PPDU or the receiving STA has indicated use of 1MHz control response frames as described in 9.7.6.6 (Channel Width selection for control frames).

+NDP BlockAck (≥2 MHz) frame if the eliciting F-MPDU is carried in a ≥ 2 MHz short/long format PPDU and the receiving STA has not indicated use of 1MHz control response frames as described in 9.7.6.6 (Channel Width selection for control frames).

+The receiving STA shall generate the BlockAck ID and the Starting Sequence Control field of the NDP BlockAck as described in 8.3.1.5 (NDP BlockAck).